 Canewdon is a large village set between Ashingdon, Paglesham and Stambridge.
 The village is surrounded by beautiful rolling countryside with the River Crouch to the North.
+Click here to see a map of the parish.

 The Parish Council meets the first Wednesday of the month (excluding August) at 7.15pm in the Village Hall.
 Minutes of the meetings are available to view in this website.
 Click here to view the meeting calendar.